 What do you need to get your TFN number in Australia?
 Where do you need to go?
 How long does it take?
 Here’s everything you need to know.

 How to report your Australian Superannuation when you file your yearly US tax return is very confusing.
 Here are the basics to what you need to know.

-All US expats living abroad need to know what an FBAR is and if they are required to file one.
-Chances are, if you have any financial accounts overseas like a bank account, you will have to file an FBAR depending on the maximum value of your accounts during the year.
+All US expats living abroad need to know what an FBAR form is and if they are required to file one.
 Here’s what you need to know.

-If you do not qualify for Medicare in Australia, and are a taxpayer, you can claim a Medicare Levy Exemption at the end of the year and get any tax you paid back.
-The percentage of tax back ranges from 1% to 2% of your income tax.
-Here's how to get that tax back.
+If you don’t qualify for Medicare in Australia, and are a taxpayer, you can claim a Medicare Levy Exemption and get any tax you paid back.